stefanwinkel/katacoda-scenarios/hello-world/step2.md

 Assuming the total amount of memory is 1 Gb we can split it up 75 vs 25 % by specifing shares of resp 768 and 256 (sum=1024)

 If a container defines a share of 768, while another defines a share  of 256, the first container will have 75% share with the other having  25% of the available share total.
 These numbers are due to the weighting  approach for CPU sharing instead of a fixed capacity.
-Below the first container will be allowed to have 75% of the share.
-The second container will be limited to 25%.

-`docker run -d --name c768 --cpuset-cpus 0 --cpu-shares 768 benhall/stress`{{command}}
+The first container will be allowed to have 75% of the share `docker run -d --name c768 --cpuset-cpus 0 --cpu-shares 768 benhall/stress`{{execute}}

-`docker run -d --name c256 --cpuset-cpus 0 --cpu-shares 256 benhall/stress`{{command}}
+The second container will be limited to 25% of the share `docker run -d --name c256 --cpuset-cpus 0 --cpu-shares 256 benhall/stress`{{execute}}

 We can verify the memory limits allocation with the docker stats command: